tilden/tilden.github.io/about.md

 To get a better idea of the kinds of products I work on, check out [Drive-Thru Monitor](/projects/drivethru/) , [Production Control](/projects/productioncontrol), or the [Restaurant Management System redesign project](/projects/restaurant_management)!

+In my spare time, I've built even more exciting projects, like JGA: Crossroads of Destiny.

 My goal is to improve the world's user interfaces, one step at a time.